 Columbia University in New York, NY

 The Department of Biological Sciences at Columbia University was established in 1966 by combining the zoology department and the botany department.
 While the department focused on molecular biology and neurobiology at first, it now includes chemical biology, developmental biology, structural biology, cell biology, biophysics, and computational biology.
 The school offers a Master of Arts in Biotechnology program, which can be completed in one year of full-time study, including the summer session.
 Their Ph.D. program can be completed in five to seven years.
-Columbia tied at #14 for graduate programs in biological sciences in 2014, according to U.S. News and World Report and tied for fifth on the 2017 list of top national universities.
+Columbia tied at #18 for graduate programs in biological sciences in 2018, according to U.S. News and World Report and tied for third on the 2020 list of top national universities.

 Listing of Additional Schools

 Let's take a look at an additional nine schools that offer graduate programs in biology.